 - Upward communication

-Upward communication is initiated by the person at a lower hierarchy to exchange information with the ones at higher levels.
+The person at a lower hierarchy initiates upward communication to exchange information with the ones at higher levels.
 This involves reporting of the progress of jobs, any problems at work, and first-line managers forwarding the annual appraisals to the higher management for review.

-There are certain barriers to professional communication in the workplace which make the implementation of the whole communication process difficult.
+There are certain barriers to effective communication in the workplace which make the implementation of the whole communication process difficult.

 2) Filtering the information